Mar102/Pewlett-Hackard-Analysis/README.md

 - from_date
 - Salary

 After noticing substantial duplicates in the data, I created a new table that includes only the most recent title of each employee, no duplicates.
-The duplicated items were assessed using partitions in data.
+The duplicated items were assessed using partitions in data and saved under a new CSV file titled, "employees_retiring_noDup."